 Bi-Weekly Critical Reflections (2000 words)

 Every other week, you will write a formal critical reflection.
 These writing assignments (350 words each) will help you build a metacognitive understanding of writing and yourself as a writer.
 Each journal and reflection will have a prompt for you to follow and should be uploaded to the Canvas website by the specified date.

+Online Activities (1100 words)

+Each week there will be an activity to complete online.
+These activities will vary, but the work you will turn into Canvas should be polished, meaning that it is revised and edited.
+There will be detailed instructions for each activity under each weekly module.
+Please be aware that some of these activities will by synchronous, which means that we participate together as a class.
+These synchronous activities will take place on Thursdays from 11:00-12:15.
+Other activities will be asynchronous, which means you will complete them individually.
+Due dates and times will be posted each Sunday evening.
+Please watch the weekly module video and read the weekly description by Monday at 7 pm.

 LATE WORK

 All work must be submitted by the due date to earn an A for the course.
 Drafts need to be completed by the due date in order for you to receive feedback, both from your peers and from me, so that you can progress to the next draft.
 Drafts that are late are not guaranteed to receive timely, detailed feedback and are subjected to losing points for being late.
 Journal posts that are completed one day late are eligible for half-credit.
 After one day, students cannot earn credit for late journal posts.
+Online assignments should be submitted to Canvas by the stated due date and time.
+Please pay attention to when online activities are due each week as due dates and times will vary.
 Students’ grades for the course will be penalized for late submission of final drafts.
 Five points will be deducted from the final grade for each day a final draft is turned in late.

+I am gracious with extensions, but you must request an extension through writing (via email) at least 12 hours before the assignment is due.
+There will also be a three-hour grace period after each online assignment is due.
+So if you do not turn it in by exactly the due date time slot, the three-hour grace period will go into effect.
+This is to help with computer issues that sometimes arise.

+Back up Policy: As you are working online, sometimes things do not save or interfaces do not cooperate.
+If you find that you are having difficulties submitting something to Canvas, please email me about your situation and attach the document of whatever is due to that email.
+It is also a good idea to save your work in multiple places and to save it often.

 FINAL GRADES